XulunH/CS506-Final_Project/README.md

 ## Data Collection
 - **Traffic Accident Data**: The primary sources for traffic accident data will be government databases, specifically  [Massachusetts Government Website](https://www.mass.gov) and [MassDOT](https://www.mass.gov/orgs/massachusetts-department-of-transportation).
 These sources provide access to historical accident data, which will be foundational for model training and analysis.
 Inchluding:
-  - Date and Time:The specific timestamp of each accident will allow the integration of corresponding weather data.
+  - Date and Time: The specific timestamp of each accident will allow the integration of corresponding weather data.
   - Location: Geographic information will be crucial for aligning accident data with weather conditions.
   - Severity: Information on the severity of each incident (fatal, injury, property damage only) will enable a nuanced analysis of weather's role in both the occurrence and severity of accidents.
   - Collision and Vehicle Types: Understanding the nature of collisions and vehicle types involved provides context for model prediction.